toralf/torutils/README.md

 1. trust Tor authorities and snowflake
 1. block it for 1 day if the rate is > 6/min
-1. limit rate to 0.5/minute
+1. defer next new connection by a rate limit of 0.5/minute
 1. allow not more than 2 connections
 1. accept it

 This usually allows an ip to connect to the ORPort with its 1st SYN packet.
-If the rate exceeds a given limit (rule 2) then any further connection attempt is blocked for a given time.
+But if the rate exceeds a given limit (rule 2) then any further connection attempt is blocked for a given time.
-Otherwise subsquently (rule 3) more connections are allowed up to a maximum number (rule 4).
+Otherwise subsquently (rule 3) few more connections are allowed up to a given maximum (rule 4).

 ### Installation

 The instructions belongs to the IPv4 variant.
 They can be applied in a similar way for the IPv6 script

-If the parsing of the Tor config (line [151](ipv4-rules.sh#L151)) doesn't work for you then:
+If the parsing of the Tor config (line [149](ipv4-rules.sh#L149)) doesn't work for you then:

 1. define the relay(s) space separated before starting the script, eg.: